 Want to learn more about transforming your business with inbound and the HubSpot growth stack?
 Join us at the next Joburg HubSpot User Group (HUG).

 Where does sales enablement fit in?

 Sales enablement is about building a robust sales structure into your business, to improve conversion rates of visitors to customers.
+There is also the option of channel sales or selling through partners.
 So, if you’re tired of spending weeks trying to teach new sales staff how to sell, a solid sales process can help.

 Processes are the foundational building blocks a salesperson needs, to tell them where they are, and the next steps to take when bringing a customer onboard. - Steen Gordon

 Processes empower your sales people to improve their win rates, by simply following the steps laid out to help them close deals.
 This means even brand new staff members can jump straight in - knowing that there’s a series of steps that will walk them through their first sale.